mitchib1440/SpeakThat/ITALIAN_TRANSLATION_TEMPLATE.md

 # Translation Template for SpeakThat

-Ciao Daniele!
-Hallo German friend! 🎉 Thank you both for helping with translations!
+🎉 Thank you for helping with translations!

 ## How the system works